BOCHK Science and Technology Innovation Prize FAQs

 E-5 Does the nominee have to be a Hong Kong permanent resident?

 You can select one field in which the nominee has more advantages.
-STIP does not accept Multiple choice for nomination fields is not acceptable for STIP.
+Multiple choice in eligible fields is not acceptable for STIP.

 F-2 What documents are required for the nomination?